Rampage (1986 video game): Reception

 The game was a financial success in arcades, and one of the last successful titles for Bally/Midway.

 Computer Gaming World approved of the MS-DOS adaptation of Rampage, especially for those with computers faster than the original IBM PC and an EGA video card.
 It stated that "Rampage is proof that IBM games can compete with other machines in running entertainment software".

 Your Sinclair said it was "all great fun for a while but being a monster can become a drag.
 So unless you intend to play it three-handed, when the fun factor increases a little, or you're a monster fan of the original, you might just give this a miss for something with more lasting value".

-Atari Lynx
+Lynx

-CVG Magazine reviewed the Atari Lynx version of the game in their March 1991 issue, giving it a score of 60% score.
+CVG Magazine reviewed the Lynx version of the game in their March 1991 issue, giving it a score of 60%.
 Robert A. Jung reviewed the game which was posted to IGN Entertainment in July 1999.
-In his final verdict he wrote that "a lighthearted, silly game that's lots of fun for lots of players (the more the merrier)", giving a final score of 9 out of 10.
+In his final verdict, he wrote "a lighthearted, silly game that's lots of fun for lots of players (the more the merrier)", giving a score of 9 out of 10.